 “My father’s spirit—in arms!
 All is not well,

 I doubt some foul play.”

-Here in these lines after discussion with Marcellus and Horatio, Hamlet thinks that if it is, indeed, the Ghost of his father, it means there is some foul play.
-The Ghost appears to inform him about something that he does not know.
-Therefore, this Ghost is deus ex machina in Hamlet.
+In these lines, after discussion with Marcellus and Horatio, Hamlet thinks that if it is, indeed, the ghost of his father, there must be some foul play.
+The ghost appears to inform Hamlet about something that he does not know.
+Therefore, this ghost is deus ex machina in Hamlet.

 “Fie, ’tis a fault to heaven,

 A fault against the dead, a fault to nature,

 Is death of fathers, and who still hath cried.”